ErikaJacobs/Personal-Website/content/post/New Horizons/index.md

 - BeautifulSoup
 - Selenium
 - MySQL
-title: New Horizons: Using Airflow and Linux
+title: New Horizons Using Airflow and Linux
 ---